openvswitch/ovs/INSTALL.XenServer.md

 RPMs for Citrix XenServer is the DDK VM available from Citrix.

-1. If you are building from an Open vSwitch Git tree, then you will need to first create a distribution tarball by running "./boot.sh;
+1. If you are building from an Open vSwitch Git tree, then you will need to first create a distribution tarball by running `./boot.sh;
-   ./configure; make dist" in the Git tree.
+   ./configure; make dist` in the Git tree.
 You cannot run this in the DDK VM, because it lacks tools that are necessary to bootstrap the Open vSwitch distribution.
-Instead, you must run this on a machine that has the tools listed in INSTALL as prerequisites for building from a Git tree.
+Instead, you must run this on a machine that has the tools listed in [INSTALL](INSTALL.md) as prerequisites for building from a Git tree.

 2. Copy the distribution tarball into /usr/src/redhat/SOURCES inside the DDK VM.